Jack Munns: Dover Athletic

-Boreham Wood
+Later career

 In August 2021 he signed for National League side Boreham Wood, making his debut on 21 August in a 2–0 win at Weymouth.

-Billericay Town

 In November 2021 he dropped down a division to sign for National League South side Billericay Town, becoming new manager, Jody Brown's, first signing at the club.

-Hornchurch

 On 1 September 2022, Munns signed for Hornchurch.
 In February 2023, Munns returned to the National League South with Concord Rangers.

 In June 2023, it was announced that Munns had returned to Hornchurch.

-Chatham Town

 On 20 August 2023, Munns signed for Chatham Town.

-Welling United

 On 29 March 2024, he joined National League South club Welling United.
 He departed the club in September 2024.

-Brentwood Town

 In November 2024, Munns joined Isthmian League North Division side Brentwood Town, making his debut in an Essex Senior Cup defeat.

-Cheshunt

-In November 2024, Munns joined Isthmian Premier League side Cheshunt, making his debut in a Velocity Cup defeat at Billericay.
+He joined Isthmian Premier League side Cheshunt later that month, making his debut in a Velocity Cup defeat at Billericay on 19 November.

-Potters Bar Town

-In July 2025, Munns joined Potters Bar Town.
+In July 2025, Munns joined Potters Bar Town, but left the club in September 2025 after two appearances.